addisonElliott/SegmentedButton/README.md

 - linearOutSlowIn
 - overshoot

-These animations can be set using the attribute noted above like so: `app:selectionAnimationInterpolator="bounce"`.
+These animations can be set using the attribute noted above like so: `app:segmentedButtonGroup_selectionAnimationInterpolator="bounce"`.

 ## Support